Natural Sources of Nitrogen for Your Garden

-Another way to enrich your garden soil with nitrogen is by careful crop management.
+Another way to enrich your soil with nitrogen is by careful management.
 Rotate your crops, following a high-nitrogen-consuming veggie or flower with one that needs much less of this mineral.
-Or plant a cover crop of legumes – plants like peas, beans, alfalfa or clover.
-These leguminous cover crops, planted early in the spring or in autumn, are excellent for the purpose of nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
-Just cut the legumes down before they flower and become woody; then dig the plants under to work that nitrogen into the earth where you want it.
+Or plant legumes, such as peas, beans, alfalfa or clover.
+These leguminous cover crops, sown early in the spring or in autumn, are excellent for the purpose of nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
+Just cut legumes down before they flower and become woody; then dig the plants under to work that nitrogen into the earth.
 This process helps to loosen and aerate the soil as well.

-Over-enthusiastic application of nitrogen can be counterproductive.
-It can stimulate plants such as tomatoes to grow disproportionately, resulting in strong, healthy stalks and stunted fruit, and might also burn them, especially if it comes into contact with their leaves.
-Excessive amounts of nitrogen may seep or run off into nearby water systems, causing accelerated growth of algae.
-These algae produce toxins and bacteria, making the affected water dangerous for drinking.
-In addition, it decreases or totally eliminates oxygen in the water, with illness and death for the fish population as the devastating consequence.
+Overenthusiastic application of nitrogen can be counterproductive.
+It may stimulate plants like tomatoes to grow disproportionately (resulting in strong, healthy stalks but stunted fruit) and might even burn them, especially if it comes into contact with their leaves.
+Excessive amounts of nitrogen might seep or run off into nearby water systems, causing accelerated growth of algae.
+These algae produce toxins and bacteria that make the affected water dangerous for drinking.
+In addition, they decrease or eliminate oxygen in the water, with illness and death for the fish population as the consequence.

 Test your soil before enriching it with nitrogen, and apply the mineral in small quantities.
 Use mulch to reduce run-off.
-For expert advice, consult the county extension agent at a land-grant university in your area.
+For expert advice, consult an expert local landscaper.

 Laura Firszt writes for networx.com.